jamesmeyer1/EKSKube2IAM/README.md

 ## Step 7:
 Launch Instances:
+After the EKS cluster becomes available you can launch your instances.
 You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)

 Use the CloudFormation Stack called nodesWorkshop.yaml and fill in the required information.

 ## Step 8: